Irvinehimself/Irvines-Firejail-Extras/README.md

 The following `.local` files have potentially useful customisations which strengthen their respective upstream profiles:
 ```
 inox.local        	: private-bin, private-etc, private-dev, caps.keep whitelist and more
 opera.local       	: private-bin, private-etc, private-dev, caps.keep whitelist and more
-  firefox.local     		: private-bin, private-etc and private-dev, (private-lib work in progress)
+firefox.local     	: private-bin, private-etc, private-dev, and private-lib (Tested with Firefox 57)
 makepkg.local     	: restrict access to ${HOME}
 cower.local       	: restrict access to ${HOME}
 ```

-**Note1:**It is expected that the above list will usually be incomplete.
+**Note1:** It is expected that the above list will usually be incomplete.
 You can check the `local-customisations` folder for useful customisations by grepping for `# Further restrict the`.

-**Note2:**Both `profiles` and `local-customisations` are very much works in progress, so frequent updates are to be expected.
+**Note2:** Both `profiles` and `local-customisations` are very much works in progress, so frequent updates are to be expected.

 #### FjTools
 This is just a little extra.
 It contains a set of bash shells that provide extra functionality for controlling Firejail and/or writing profiles.
 Currently, it consists of: